BritishPandaChick/fcc-algorithms-data-structure-projects/README.md

-# fcc-algorithms-data-structure-projects
+# Algorithms and Data Structure projects
-Free Code Camp Algorithms and Data Structure Projects
+All the projects from freecodecamp's Algorithms and Data Structure certification.

-## Contributing
-This repository is the starter code featured in Dylan Israel's YouTube videos.
-Therefore, we most likely will not accept pull requests.

 ## Acknowledgements
+* freecodecamp
+* Dylan Israel
-* FreeCodeCamp
+* Stephen Mayeux